NM20230721/whitecliffe-python/README.md

 I just looped through the given string and used the .get() function.
 I also used Dictionaries for my function selection/directory in the ticketing system project.

+Classes was another concept that I had to practice.
+Ive learn't them before but I wasn't too confident.
+I created some files where I just practiced making objects using classes.
+Inheritance was easy to learn but coding it was mind-boggling.

+Lastly I learnt about files.
+Opening files and closing files.
+I had a bit of troubles using variable names to open files instead of the actual file name.
+But that was just a naming error that I did.

+PRINCIPALS AND ETC.

+A design principal that I used quite alot was the agile methodology.
+I also used sprints for that.
+I found sprints useful as I was able to break up a programme into separate chunks that does different things.
+I found it easier to think like that.

+For naming, I tended to use camelCase a lot.
+I was just used to that and I also found it easier to read.
+I also used camelCase for my functions.
+However for some cases, I did use other types of naming conventions.
+For classes, the class name had a capital at the start.

+I knew that some programmes will have a plethora of functions.
+It gets a bit overwhelming trying to make the code as simple as it can.
+However I did try to incorporate trying to make my code as simple as it can (KISS)
+I mainly did this by planning my code little by little and grouping similar features together during my planning phase.

+I found functions to be very useful as I didn't have to repeat my code.
+There was a case in my ticketing project where I 4 different functions that all did the same thing at the start (get the ticket ID)
+I then decided to simply take that bit and turn it into its own function.
+This way a function calls a function.